simphotonics/unitexpr/README.md

             UnitSymbol(symbol='kg','name'='kilogram',quantity='weight')
         )
 ```
-The attribute `symbol` must be a valid Python identifier and it is
+The attribute `symbol` must be a valid Python identifier.
+It is
 advisable to choose the unit variable name as the symbol.
+For example,
+in the section below, the constant `c` represents the speed of light and
+the unit symbol is 'c'.

 ### Defining a Unit System